-Pollution, climate change and environmental damage have become important concerns in our everyday lives.
+Pollution, climate change, and environmental damage have become important concerns in our everyday lives.
 More and more of us are becoming increasingly aware of our impact on the planet we live on.
 However, there is a product that provides everyday convenience, but causes great environmental problems: plastic.
 Plastics, or disposable plastics (as the name suggests), are only used once before they are thrown away.
 Some examples are straws, plastic bags, water bottles, coffee cups, drink stirrers, and food or fruit packaging.
 These single-use plastics infiltrate our everyday lives and we now consider them normal and convenient.
 We should start breaking up with our plastic addiction as the demand for these harmful products is causing a global, environmental problem.

 Why Should We Break Up with Plastic Addiction?

 Plastic has only been in mass production for around 70 years and it is created from fossil fuels.
 While fossil fuels take millions of years to form, we use plastics in a matter of minutes before they are thrown away.
-This is a problem because our demand for plastics is at a much greater rate than fossil fuels are able form.
+This is a problem because our demand for plastics is at a much greater rate than fossil fuels are able to form.

 Next, once plastics are disposed of, they end up in landfills where they will not fully degrade.
 For instance, plastic bottles take about 450 years to decompose.
-Even then, they break down into tiny particles and release toxic chemicals which make their way into food chains, the water supply, and nature.
-Keeping this in mind help us understand the implications of our plastic use and the impact it has on us and the planet we live in.
+Even then, they break down into tiny particles and release toxic chemicals that make their way into food chains, the water supply, and nature.
+Keeping this in mind helps us understand the implications of our plastic use and the impact it has on us and the planet we live in.